 And of course, there are a variety of pumpkins are available for purchase.
 These are located near the exit so you can actually come just for the pumpkins without paying admission for the event.

+General admission is $19.99 in Lehi during the week and varies on weekends.
+It is currently on sale in Spanish Fork for $11.99.
 Prices for Cornbelly’s start at $19.99 for weekdays, $25.99 for weekends.
 Insanity Point Haunt takes place Monday, Friday, and Saturday evening with prices starting at $35.99.
-Check out their new Spanish Fork location as well.

 Pumpkin Days at Wheeler Farms provides a family-friendly Halloween experience.
 Find your ideal pumpkin and enjoy some classic farm fun.
 This is a great spot to visit with young kids.
-Pumpkin Days start September 22nd, 2023.
+Pumpkin Days start September 26th and run through the end of the month.

 After choosing a pumpkin, kids love wandering through the straw maze or jumping into the corn pit.
 And the pedal tractors are always a big hit.

 Admission includes the hay maze, play zone, and one ride on the cow train or wagon.
-Tickets cost $10 per person over two years old.
+Tickets cost $12 per person over two years old.
+Tuesday admission is just $10.

 6351 S 900 E, Murray, UT

 It feels like autumn at Hee Haw Farms.
 Bask in the beautiful fall weather while entertaining your family with farm-themed activities.
-Fall activities run from September 23rd to November 4th, 2023.
+Fall activities run from September 26th through November 1, 2025.

 Hop on a hayride to the pumpkin patch before trying your skills in the corn maze.
-Then stay to visit the animals at the petting zoo, ride the zipline, or just play in the corn box.
+Then stay to visit the animals at the petting zoo, ride the zipline courtyard games, or just play in the corn box.

 Before you go, download the Actionbound App to participate in their Farm Fun Scavenger Hunt.
 You’ll scan in clues as you go and earn points for prizes.